NerdTech-aut/MapSnipper-Austria/README.md

 ## Get started:
 ### Download this repository:
 You can download this repository either as a zip archive or through git.
-If you want to go through git I recon you know what you are doning.
+If you want to go through git I reckon, you know what you are doing.
 Otherwise just download this repository as a zip archive.
 You can do this by clicking on the green "Code" button and then choose "Download ZIP".
 After the download is complete extract the zip archive.

 ### Useful software for Windows Users: